abcbarryn/netkit-telnet-ssl/README.md

 To install run make install, then run:\
 ./SOURCES/generate_cert.sh /etc/telnetd-ssl/telnetd.pem\
 \
-I suggest also creating a file /etc/xinetd.d/telnets with the following contents:\
+On SuSE Leap Linux you need to will create a file /etc/xinetd.d/telnets with the following contents:\
 \
 \# default: on\
 \# description: TelnetS is a secure SSL login server.\